geoscience-community-codes/spatial_density/README.md

 A C-code compiler is necessary to compile the code. gcc is free and available for all linux systems; usually installed by the root user.
 Make sure you have the complete gcc suite of program compilers installed including,
 -  gcc, gcc++

-To check if these compilers are installed on your system type:
+To check if this compiler is installed on your system type:
 >gcc -v

 #### R DEPENDENCIES